What is Drafting and Design Technology?

 - Residential Architectural Drawing

 - Pipe Drafting

 - Machine Shop Essentials

-In terms of educational requirements, Drafting and Design Technology degree holders will have typically studied the following courses while in college:
+In terms of educational requirements, drawing and design degree holders will have typically studied the following courses while in college:

 Schools Other Students Requested Information From:

 For students that earn a college degree in Drafting and Design Technology, there are several fields of specialization that one can pursue.
 The options range from teaching, architects, civil engineers, electrical engineers, industrial designers, landscape architects, mechanical engineers, and surveyor to name a few possible career tracks.